Limingxing00/MitoEM2021-Challenge/README.md

 # Training stage
 Take rat for example, in ```rat/configs/MitoEM/```, you need to modify "im_train_rat.json", "mito_train_rat.json" for training sample and "im_val_rat.json" for validation sample and "im_test_human.json", "im_test_rat.json" for test sample.
 Note the validation GT file is saved as "h5", you can use the [code](https://github.com/donglaiw/MitoEM-challenge/tree/main/aux) to convert the image slices into an H5 file.
 Because the challenge calculates the "h5" input for evaluation.

+# GPU memory friendly
+We train the network for a certain interval by default, and use [cal_infer](https://github.com/Limingxing00/MitoEM2021-Challenge/blob/dddb388a4aab004fa577058b53c39266e304fc03/connectomics/engine/trainer.py#L423) to inference and evaluate the predicted results.
+If you have enough resources, you can use [this function](https://github.com/Limingxing00/MitoEM2021-Challenge/blob/dddb388a4aab004fa577058b53c39266e304fc03/connectomics/engine/trainer.py#L423) during training.
+Otherwise, please use offline testing.

 # Training setting
 Take rat for example, you can change "rat/configs/MitoEM/MitoEM-R-BC.yaml".
 Specificly, you may change the ```INPUT_PATH``` and ```INFERENCE_PATH```.